 I love designing new products, making samples and trying things out.
 Being a creative person with too many ideas and not enough time there are many half finished designs in boxes in the studio waiting to come to life.
 I also love packing orders.
 That’s why I ship quickly, and get loads of reviews about quick delivery.
-Packing orders is always at the top of my days to do list and I love it.
+Packing orders is always at the top of my day's to do list and I love it.

 How long have you been in the studio?

-I moved in nine years ago.
+I moved in eleven years ago.
 I love my studio.
 It's in the heart of Folkestone’s Creative Quarter.
 Close to my favourite coffee shop, Steep Street.
 It is bright and spacious.
 I also have great studio neighbours.

 Matt James Healy - Painter https://www.mattjameshealy.com/